DUI Charge Changes Your Life

 A DUI charge in Florida starts two separate procedures.
 The courts have ruled that the Double Jeopardy Clause of the Fifth Amendment does not apply.
 Florida Statutes Sections 322.2615 and 322.64 permits the civil administrative proceedings.
 Since it is a civil proceeding, the burden of proof is lower.
 It is only, is it more likely than not that you are guilty.
 The civil proceeding includes formal and informal reviews by a hearing officer of the DHSMV with regard to the administrative suspensions and disqualifications.
 The penalty is the suspension of your driver’s license.
 The criminal proceedings are in Florida Statutes Section 316.193.
 This is held in the courthouse with a judge.
 The criminal proceedings include Arrest, Booking & Bail, Arraignment, Preliminary Hearing, Pre-Trial Motions, Plea Bargains, Trial, and Sentencing.
 The penalties for a first conviction include driver’s license suspension, fines, and up to 6 months in jail.

-Reducing Re-Offending Criminals
+Reducing Re-Offending Risk

 A 2005 Bureau of Justice Statistics study found the current system rearrests 76.9 percent of drug offenders.
 Furthermore, most of these are within the first year.
 Some of the State’s Attorneys are Reducing Impaired Driving Recidivism by offering diversion programs.
 Hillsborough County State’s Attorney established a First-Time DUI Diversion Program.